SahidHernandez/PPE_Detection_with_YOLOV8/README.md

  -The code of logic (made in python) that has all the functions (buttons, camera, checkbox) working.

  # Libraries
-  To use make work the codes, the libraries needed are:
+  To make work the codes, the libraries needed are:

   -PyQt5